 Measures like mortality, patient functional status, and unintended hospital readmissions are examples of outcome measures.
 Outcome measures tend to be the most salient to patients, the public, and to health care providers.
 When using outcome measures for external comparison, however, the validity of comparison often requires adjusting for influences on the outcome that are not determined by the quality of care provided.
 Factors such as age, comorbid illness, and social support often impact outcomes.
 Some of these factors can be identified from the available data sources and included in risk adjustment algorithms.
 The degree to which an algorithm can truly adjust for risk depends upon the quality of the data available for the adjustment model and the power of the model itself to reflect these influences.

 Process measures reflect the steps in clinical care provided to patients.
 Common examples of process measures used to assess hospital performance are the CMS core measures.
-Generally, process measures do not have to be adjusted for clinical or demographic factors, as it is assumed that these ...
+Generally, process measures do not have to be adjusted for clinical or demographic factors, as it is ...